 - Having an impact on the community, education, and development.

-- Invitations to give a keynote or plenary lectures.
+- Invitations to give keynote or plenary lectures.

 - Research awards.

-She emphasized that every young educational’s set of benchmarks should be crafted in keeping with their private career goals as opposed to being informed or limited through any out of doors expectancies.
+She emphasized that every young educational’s set of benchmarks should be crafted in keeping with their private career goals instead of being informed or limited through any doors expectancies.
 She introduced that many human beings could receive an identity that includes “senior lecturer” or “professor” as a benchmark.
-However, because there’s no accepted set of criteria for bestowing those titles at universities, they might be misleading.
-“Be sure to attend on benchmarks that are not depending on your group.”
+However, they might be misleading because no accepted criteria exist for bestowing those titles at universities.
+“Be sure to attend on benchmarks, not depending on your group.”